-Through companionship and accompaniment, spiritual direction provides a quiet, prayerful space, for you to discern the activity of the Spirit in your life, explore your experience of God and respond to divine invitations.
+Spiritual direction provides a prayerful space for you to discern the activity of the Spirit in your life.

 The heritage of spiritual direction

 Spiritual direction can be found in many faiths and religions.
 My training has been primarily Christ-centred — and indebted to influences both ancient and contemporary.

 With that said, in spiritual direction we start where you are and there is space to explore how you are being drawn onward.
 Matters of belief and faith might be deeply meaningful to you, or they may come with all sorts of baggage.
 Your faith maybe seasoned or burgeoning; you may feel like you’re thriving or falling apart.
 It’s ok — you are welcome.

 Spiritual direction sessions are 1 hour meetings either on-line or in person.
 We tend to begin with a time to pause prayerfully in stillness and silence and let the conversation begin from there.
 You’ll find the conversation is much slower and more contemplative than most of our conversations in life.
 My role as a spiritual director is not to specify the content of the conversation but will help direct the flow of it as the Spirit leads.
 At times we may also introduce into the session an idea or spiritual practice such as silence, prayer, mediation or reflection, where that might provide space for your spiritual formation.